Side Order of Life

-Side Order of Life is an American dramatic television series broadcast by Lifetime on Sunday night.
+Side Order of Life is an American drama television series broadcast by Lifetime on Sunday night.
 It premiered on Lifetime on July 15, 2007.
 In its first five weeks it aired at 8:00pm ET/PT, then switched to the 9:00pm time slot.
 Lifetime broadcast Side Order of Life with State of Mind and Army Wives in an effort to offer a night of new original programming aimed primarily at female viewers during the summer hiatus.
 Initial reviews were positive.

 Lifetime declined to renew Side Order of Life for a second season.